emsuru/charlie-03-ML-training/MODELCARD.md

 ## Caveats and Recommendations
 - **Model Limitations**: To be filled-in..
-- **Future Work**: Hyperparameter tuning and API deployment in a future stage of the project.
+- **Future Work**: Simplified preprocessing using scikit's Pipeline class, Hyperparameter tuning and API deployment in a future stage of the project.